jakejacobsen975/Web-design/README.md

 ### Download the Project Files:

-Download the "Web-design" folder from the repository or you can clone the repository with the following command.
+Download the "milestone5" folder from the repository or you can clone the repository with the following command.
 ```
 git clone https://github.com/jakejacobsen975/Web-design.git
 ```